Norm (mathematics): Taxicab norm or Manhattan norm

-The set of vectors whose 1-norm is a given constant forms the surface of a cross polytope of dimension equivalent to that of the norm minus 1.
+The set of vectors whose 1-norm is a given constant forms the surface of a cross polytope, which has dimension equal to the dimension of the vector space minus 1.

 The Taxicab norm is also called the $\ell^1$ norm.
 The distance derived from this norm is called the Manhattan distance or $\ell^1$ distance.

 The 1-norm is simply the sum of the absolute values of the columns.